corylanou/go-marketing/CONCURRENCY.md

 ## Retrieving Websites

 Sometimes, we need to do a lot of operations that will take an unkown length of time.
-To want to do this as fast and effeciently as possible, so we can use Go's built in concurrecy.
+We want to do this as fast and effeciently as possible, so we can use Go's built in concurrecy.

 ## The problem